populse/mia_processes/docs/source/documentation/bricks/preprocess/spm/Realign.rst

     Check if interpolation should wrap in [x,y,z] (a list of 3 items which are integer int or long).
 For example, in MRI scans, the images wrap around in the phase encode direction, so the subject's nose may poke into the back of the subject's head.
 These are typically:

-      | \- No wrapping [0, 0, 0]: for PET or images that have already been spatially transformed.
-(Also the recommended option if
+      | \- No wrapping [0, 0, 0]: for PET or images that have already been spatially transformed (also the recommended option if
       | |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| |ws1| you are not really sure).
       | \- Wrap in Y [0, 1, 0], for (un-resliced) MRI where phase encoding is in the Y direction (voxel space).